SAP/spartacus-docs/_pages/dev/routes/configurable-router-links.md

 <a [routerLink]="['../', 'child-path', 'value2']"></a>
 ```

-### Objects Without the "route" Property
+### Objects Without the "cxRoute" Property

-Any element that is not an object with the `route` property is not transformed when router links are generated.
-The following is an example that includes an element that is not an object with the `route` property:
+Any element that is not an object with the `cxRoute` property is not transformed when router links are generated.
+The following is an example that includes an element that is not an object with the `cxRoute` property:

 ```html
 <a [routerLink]="[